 The benefit of cardio is that it burns calories without increasing your appetite.
 It would be fairly using for losing fat if you went and burned off a bunch of calories and then came home and ate extra calories to make up for it.
-But it doesn’t work that way.
-People exercise and burn calories, but their appetite doesn’t go up. (study, study) Since appetite is such a huge struggle for most people, that’s a pretty huge deal – you can cardio yourself into a calorie deficit without feeling hungry.
+But it doesn’t always work that way.
+People exercise and burn calories, but oftentimes their appetite doesn’t go up by the same amount. (study, study) Since appetite is such a huge struggle for most people, that’s a pretty huge deal—you can cardio yourself into a calorie deficit.
 (Us skinny dudes do fine by simply eating less.)

 (While that’s bad news when trying to burn fat, that’s great news for those of us worried about having to eat more to fuel our ever more muscular bodies.
 Building muscle doesn’t increase how much you need to eat by all that much.)